nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-and-setting-up-related-software.md

 {{! /multiexcerpt}}

 {{! multiexcerpt name='ooo-libreoffice-configuration'}}
 **Installation location and Path configuration**

 For preview to work, the server must start LibreOffice.
 The Nuxeo Platform looks for LibreOffice at different locations on the system.
 See [PlatformUtils.java definition](https://github.com/nuxeo/jodconverter/blob/3.0-NX/jodconverter-core/src/main/java/org/artofsolving/jodconverter/util/PlatformUtils.java) for searched locations.

-If LibreOffice isn't available at one of these locations, you need to add the `soffice` program to your path: Edit the `Path` system variable and add `;OFFICE_INSTALL_DIRECTORY\program.`
+If LibreOffice isn't available at one of these locations, you need to add the `soffice` program to your path: Edit the `Path` system variable and add `;OFFICE_INSTALL_DIRECTORY\program`.

 {{#> callout type='tip' }}
 If not using default install path, you may have to add the path to the executable in your `nuxeo.conf`: